selimppc/javaspring/README.md

     # create private key in PKCS#8 format
     $ openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem

+### TASK SCHEDULER

+    Dependency: awaitility
+    We will use awaitility for scheduled.

+    Step 1: Add annotation @EnableScheduling in main class Step 2: Use @Scheduled(fixedRate = 9000L) for 9 secs other are available like cron | fixedDelay

+### ASYNC for concurrent

+    No Dependency is needed.

+    Step 1: Add annotation @EnableAsync in main class Step 2: Make a config file like: AsyncConfiguration.java Step 3: Make a service and use annotaiton @Async for the method - with CompletableFuture Step 4: Use commandline tools or controller  - with CompletableFuture